 The cheapest – Kolin KAG-110RSINV (1.0 HP)

 At an SRP of ₱25,995, the 1.0 HP Kolin KAG-110RSINV is the cheapest window type inverter aircon in the market.
-Its powerful compressor that enables it to cool the room quickly, thereby lowering your energy consumption.
+The powerful compressor enables it to cool the room quickly, thereby lowering your energy consumption.
 Its air filter is also easily accessible which makes its maintenance a tad easier.
 It even gives off an alarm every 250 hours of use to remind you to clean the filter!

 - Cooling capacity – 9,950 kJ/h